dasDaniel/ventoviro.github.io/.vaseman/entries/documentation/mvc/uri-route-building.md

 flower/page/25-foo-bar-baz.html
 ```

-This is a very useful function that you can change roue name but won't worry of link will be broke.
+This is a very useful function that lets you change the route name, but won't break the links.

 ## Build Package Route

-If your routes is definded in a package, you must add package alias before route name, and separate by colon `:`:
+If your routes are definded in a package, you must add package alias before the route name, and separate by colon `:`:

 ``` php
 use Windwalker\Core\Router;